jmd-dk/concept/doc/parameters/input_output.rst

 -- --------------- -- -
 \  **Elaboration** \  This is a
                       :ref:`component selection <components_and_selections>`
-                      specifying which particle components should make use of particle IDs, i.e. unique inter labels, one for each particle.
+                      specifying particle components that should make use of particle IDs, i.e. unique integer labels, one for each particle.

                       When a component using particle IDs are saved to a